Safety in Mozambique

 If there is an accident on the road, a large crowd may gather and could become hostile and aggressive.
 If this happens, expats are advised to get away from the scene and to contact local police or their embassy.

 Health safety in Mozambique

-All tap water is assumed to be unsafe to drink, carrying the threat of bilharzia.
-Expats should therefore only drink boiled or bottled water.
+All tap water is assumed to be unsafe to drink.
+This is especially true the further one goes from the capital.
+Tap water in Mozambique carries the threat of bilharzia and cholera.
+Expats should therefore only drink boiled, treated or bottled water.